mariotlemes/non3GPP-WiFi/README.md

 **8)**  N3IWF determines the number of IPsec Child SAs to establish and the QoS profiles associated with each IPsec Child SA based on its own policies, configuration and QoS profiles received.
 Also, N3IWF sends an IKE Create Child SA Request to establish the first IPsec Child SA for the PDU session.

-**9)** UE-non3GPP sends an IKE Create Child SA Response to N3IWF.
+**9)** UE sends an IKE Create Child SA Response to N3IWF.

-**10)** N3IWF establishes additional IPsec Child SAs and forwards the PDU Session Establishment Accept message to the UE-non3GPP via the signalling IPsec SA which enables start of UL data.The N3IWF also sends a PDU Session Resource Setup Response to AMF including DL GTPU Tunnel and enables start of DL data.
+**10)** N3IWF establishes additional IPsec Child SAs and forwards the PDU Session Establishment Accept message to the UE via the signalling IPsec SA which enables start of UL data.The N3IWF also sends a PDU Session Resource Setup Response to AMF including DL GTPU Tunnel and enables start of DL data.

 The table below shows the messages exchanged between UE and 5G core to PDU session establishment.